14 business travel tips | Booking.com for Business

 • Drink plenty of water

-Also, don’t forget to pack your usual medicine (be ready to present your doctor’s prescription if needed) and supplements, so you can keep your daily routine.
+Also, don’t forget to pack your usual medicine (be ready to present your doctor’s prescription if needed) and supplements so you can keep your daily routine.

 Business travel tips for after traveling